mattkrick/dataloader-warehouse/README.md

 The WarehouseWorker (the result of DataLoaderWarehouse#add) has the following methods:

-- `dispose(options)`: dispose of the data loader if it is not being shared.
-Options include:
+- `dispose(options)`: schedule the dataloader to be disposed.
   - `force`: boolean, defaults to false.
-  If true, calling dispose will dispose of the dataLoaderBase even if it is being shared.
+  If true, calling dispose will dispose of the dataLoaderBase immediately.
+  If falsy, the dataloader will be disposed in the next tick (if not shared) or after the ttl (if shared)
-- `share(ttl)`: Returns a unique ID to be fed to `useShared`.
-Also begins the TTL.
+- `share()`: Returns a unique ID to be fed to `useShared`.
-Although strongly discouraged, you may provide a TTL here to override the one defined by the `DataLoaderWarehouse`.
-This is useful if you need to extend the time because you are making an external API call, or using `setTimeout`.
 - `useShared(operationId)`: Replaces the current dataLoaderBase with the dataLoaderBase belonging to the `operationId`.
-You'll want to pass in the `operationId` provided by the publishing mutation
+You'll want to pass in the `operationId` provided by the publishing mutation.
 - `getID`: returns the ID of the current dataLoaderBase.
 Useful for testing.
 - `isShared`: returns true if the dataLoaderBase is currently being shared.
 Useful for testing.